Apollo Server 3 is officially end-of-life as of 22 October 2024.

 schemaDidLoadOrUpdate

 The schemaDidLoadOrUpdate event fires whenever Apollo Server initially loads the schema or updates the schema.
-A schemaDidLoadOrUpdate handler is given the new and optionally the new core schema (if using a gateway).
+A schemaDidLoadOrUpdate handler is given the new API schema and optionally the new core schema (if using a gateway).
 If you provide a gateway and it is older than @apollo/gateway@0.35.0, attempting to register a schemaDidLoadOrUpdate handler will fail.

 schemaDidLoadOrUpdate is a synchronous plugin API (i.e., it does not return a Promise).